 Many people who can’t afford their heating bill don’t pay it, resulting in an increasingly large income hole that utilities fear they’ll never recover.
 In Vilnius, the total amount of unpaid heating bills surpassed 40 million litas ($15 million) last year, while in Kaunas, Lithuania’s second largest city, the number was $17 million.

-Toma Gajauskiene, a 25-year-old Lithuanian language teacher, feels that she's drowning in unpaid heating bills for her apartment in a high-rise building.
-She earns some 1,200 litas ($460) per month and has a small child and unemployed husband to support.
+Toma Gajauskiene, a 25-year-old Lithuanian language teacher, feels that she’s drowning in unpaid heating bills for her apartment in a high-rise building.
+She earns some 1,200 litas ($460) per month, and has a small child and an unemployed husband to support.

 “Last December was not too cold, but the heating bill stands at 500 litas, almost half of what I make,” Gajauskiene said.
 “For January the bill will be at least double, but I simply cannot pay more than 300 litas for heating because my family will not have money to buy food.”

 Lithuanians also pay more for heating due to insulation problems stemming from the Soviet era.
 In the years after World War II, some 80 percent of Lithuania’s population moved in less than a decade from villages to cities, where they were placed in Soviet apartment blocks hastily and without regard for efficient insulation.